Learn how to download bank feed transactions in QuickBooks Desktop.

 Download using Direct Connect

 The first time you connect, QuickBooks automatically downloads the maximum number of transactions available from your bank.
-This is as much as QuickBooks can download.
 Depending on the bank, this can give you up to a year of historical transactions.
-Most banks may only download the previous 90 days.
+Most banks may only download 90 days of historical transactions.

-- Hover over Bank Feeds and select Bank Feeds Center.
+- Select Bank Feeds then select Bank Feeds Center.

 - When you're ready to get your transactions, select Download Transactions.

-Note: If you already downloaded the transactions but haven't reviewed them yet, select Transaction List.
+Note: If you've already downloaded the transactions but haven't reviewed them, select Transaction List.
 Here's how to review them.

 - In the Access to window, enter your PIN or password to connect to your bank.